jmininger/svmkit-yellowstone-grpc-demo/README.md

 # Solana Single Validator SPE with Yellowstone GRPC plugin

 This example brings up a private cluster containing a single Solana validator running a `yellowstone-grpc` geyser.
 It also brings up a seperate `vixen-stream` grpc server that subscribes to the geyser stream, parses the data into TokenExtension updates, and makes them available over a gRPC endpoint.
-It also contains a `vixen-client` dir that you can use to demo the rpc + grpc-server spun up.
+It also contains a `vixen-client` directory that you can use to demo the rpc + grpc-server spun up.
 ## Dependencies for demo
 - pulumi
 - docker